gletort/FishFeats/docs/Get-cells.md

 ## Save corrected results

 To save the manual corrections, click on `save junctions`.
-It will save a file called _imagename_`_cells2D.tif` in the `results` folder that contained the labelled cells.
+It will save a file called _imagename_`_cells2D.tif` in the `results` folder that contains the labelled cells.

 ## Measures
 You can display a table of measurements of the cells position, area and label.
 Click on the button `Show measures` to perform the measurement.
 A new window containing the table of all the cells and their area will appear.